laurencer/typedsql/README.md

 ```

+Where multiple Hive queries are chained together, TypedSQL will attempt to use Hive views to compose
+them if possible at run time.
+This means that larger queries can be safely split into multiple objects
+without impacting performance as Hive is able to optimise across the views.

+*Note: TypedSQL cannot optimise across conversion to/from `TypedPipe[T]` which will result in the dataset
+ being persisted to HDFS.*

 ## UDFs (experimental)

 User-defined functions in Hive allow a query to execute a Java function as if it were built-in to